docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image21.png "Publishing window"%}

-By activating the public share, the document or part is publicly accessible from the Internet.
+By activating the public share, the item is publicly accessible from the Internet.

 ##Private access